huafu/ember-dev-fixtures/README.md

 ## Usage

-* By default the adapter will be used as the `adapter:application`, but you can override any other adapter of your application by defining their names in `devFixtures.adapters` array of your `config/environment.js`.
+* By default the adapter will be used as the `adapter:application`, but you can override any other adapter of your application by defining their names in `ENV.APP.devFixtures.adapters` array of your `config/environment.js`.

-* To disable the adapter in `development` environment, set `devFixtures` to `false`.
+* To disable the adapter in `development` environment, set `ENV.APP.devFixtures` to `false`.
 By default it is activated for development environment and disabled for all others.
 You might want to set it to `true` (or `{}`) for the test environment for example.

 * Define your fixtures in `fixtures/<model-name>.js` files of your application as an array.
 You can use the blueprint to generate it: `ember g dev-fixture <model-name>`.